drzoidberg/frontend-playground-react/README.md

 # frontend-playground-react

 frontend-playground-react is a React project that serves as a wrapper around mostly unrelated components.
-Usually centered in UI animation and effects
+They're usually centered around UI animation and effects

 ## 🔎 It explores
 - basic layouts
 - parallax effect
+- text & layout animations

 ## 🧾 It uses
 - CSS modules
 - useEffect & useRef Hooks
+- class-based components & functional components

 ## 📦 Contents

 ### JsTextAnimation
-Simple text using vanilla JS and React Hooks
+A simple text using vanilla JS and React Hooks

+### SVGAnimationWithText
+A simple SVG animation (in the shape of text) built with class-based and functional

 ### Parallax
-Simple parallax effect using vanilla JS and React Hooks
+A simple parallax effect using vanilla JS and React Hooks

 ### BasicInputAnimation
 A simple input animation built with React Hooks and CSS

+### ReadingProgress
+A simple horizontal progress that indicates the position of the current viewport, with CSS styles applied

 ### FluidImageContainer [🚧 WIP]
 A a tiny gallery using class-based components and some css effects applied.